-Whether you're planning on serving a big feast or will be hosting a small intimate affair, a well-dressed Christmas dining room is more often than not the focal point for everyone's family celebrations.
+Whether for a big feast or an intimate affair, Christmas dining room decor is more often than not the focal point for everyone's family celebrations.

-From hanging fragrant floral wreaths and swags to lighting clusters of colorful candles to add a touch of ceremony, we've gathered a whole host of inspiring ideas and beautiful schemes to help you transform your year-round dining room into a space suitable for celebration this Christmas time.
+From hanging fragrant floral wreaths and swags to lighting clusters of colorful candles to add a touch of ceremony, we've gathered a whole host of inspiring Christmas dining room decor ideas to help transform a year-round dining room into a space suitable for celebration.

 Benji Lewis, founder of virtual interior design service, Zoom That Room (opens in new tab) says: 'Christmas can be stressful for many people, and rather than buying everything new, try to focus on a few key items to ensure that your table is welcoming, elegant and a little bit opulent.'

 'I like splashes of gold, paired with chic colors such as blue and ivory.
 A smart and beautiful table should be packed with your best china and polished glasses, and be ready to welcome everyone to a warm, fun and festive occasion.' he continues.
 'Of course, string lights and candles are also a great Christmas addition, bringing twinkling warmth to any room.'

 Here, in cookery writer Skye McAlpine (opens in new tab)'s Christmas dining room, the table has been set sparsely in a quasi-still life food tableau, allowing for the feast to take center stage.